httpie/desktop/README.md

 # HTTPie for Desktop

 In this repository, we publish [releases](https://github.com/httpie/desktop/releases) of [HTTPie for Desktop](https://httpie.io/product) for Mac, Windows, and Linux.
-The app has auto-update.
+The app auto-updates after the initial installation.

 ## Linux